 - A Saucer – To be placed at the bottom of the plastic container to catch any excess liquid.

-- Disinfect your hands and the tabletop or the surface you’re working on and anything that will be in contact with the spawn.
+- Disinfect your hands, the tabletop, the surface you're working on, and anything that will be in contact with the spawn.
 Keep an alcohol bottle or paper towels dipped in alcohol handy.

-- Have the spawn, the 1-gallon container, the cardboards (remove excess water), and the ground coffee (should not be warm or cold) ready.
+- Have the spawn, the 1-gallon container, the cardboard (remove excess water), and the ground coffee (should not be warm or cold) ready.

 - Start by putting 2 or 3 pieces of cardboard at the bottom of the disinfected container.
-Then sprinkle some spawn evenly on those cardboards.
-Then place a layer of ground coffee enough to completely cover the spawn.
+Then sprinkle some spawn evenly on the cardboard.
+Then place a layer of ground coffee enough to cover the spawn completely.